Boston Accent Translator

 Classic boston accent examples include "pahk yah cah in Hahvuhd yahd" (park your car in Harvard Yard), "wicked pissah" (extremely good), and "watah" for water.
 The word Boston itself becomes "Bahston," which is the most searched single boston accent example.
 These cover the non-rhotic and broad-a features that define the dialect.

-They overlap but aren't identical.
-The classic non-rhotic Boston accent is strongest in eastern Massachusetts: Boston, South Boston, Worcester, and the North Shore.
-Western Massachusetts sounds closer to general American English, so the massachusetts accent varies a lot depending on how far from the city you go.
+They overlap but are not identical.
+The classic Boston accent is most associated with eastern Massachusetts: Boston, South Boston, Worcester, and the North Shore.
+Western Massachusetts often sounds closer to general American English.